-Trade Receivables 138.56 78.22

-Deferred Revenue

-Advance Collections 182.96 155.95
+Trade Receivables (net of provision for impairment) 429.58 138.56 Deferred Revenue Advance Collections (net of GST) 222.98 182.96

 Advance Collections, Deposits from Customer

 Advance Collections is recognised when payment is received before the related performance obligation is satisfied.
 This includes advances received from the customer towards rooms/restaurant/Banquets.
 Revenue is recognised once the performance obligation is met i.e. on room stay/ sale of food and beverage / provision of banquet services.
 Refer Note No. 3 on significant accounting policies for details of performance obligation and revenue recognition.